Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 LitmusChaos - Preparing the execution environment

-Before we get started, we'll explain the LitmusChaos execution environment, which we briefly touched on in the tool selection section.
-Litmus has two types of planes: the Control Plane and the Execution Plane.
-Strictly speaking, the final execution environment will work with just the Execution Plane, but we'll explain as we build it overall.
+Before we begin, let's explain the execution environment for LitmusChaos, which we briefly touched upon in the tool selection section.
+Litmus has two types: Control Plane and Execution Plane.
+Strictly speaking, the final execution environment only requires the Execution Plane, but we will explain it while building the entire system.

-Deploy the Control Plane using helm.
+We will deploy the Control Plane using Helm.

 values.yaml

-The frontend is the WebUI component.
+The frontend is a component of the WebUI.

-Download the manifest and run kubectl apply.
+Download the manifest and run `kubectl apply`.

 LitmusChaos - Practice